aestivalne/browser-testing/readme.md

 https://www.w3.org/WAI/WCAG20/quickref/
 http://webaim.org/standards/wcag/checklist

-It says says you web pages and apps should be:
+It says says your web pages and apps should be:

 **Perceivable**
 - You can detect what is there, and what it's purpose is, using your senses.